 The light scattering tomography technique is a powerful way to detect defects in bulk monocrystalline materials, in the few tens of nanometers range.
 As the inspected material is mainly silicon, using proper infrared illumination light can be focused into the sample and Rayleigh-scattered light can be collected.
-The darkfield arrangement (see Figure 2.) ensures that the low level scattered light suffers minimal disturbance from the defect due to the illumination.
-Applying low noise, high sensitive, infrared detection, the detection limit can be as low as 12 nm.
+The darkfield arrangement ensures that the low level scattered light suffers minimal disturbance from the defect due to the illumination, applying low noise and highly sensitive infrared detection.
 Our Light Scattering Tomograph (LST) tool can be applied for analyzing as-grown monosilicon materials, and also for heat-treated samples, samples with epitaxial layer and oxide layer.
 The tool supports fully automated loading and unloading of half cleaved samples from special designed cassettes, automatic data evaluation and various result output.
 Individual measurement sites can be analyzed manually in detail, or in production use the data can be analyzed automatically based on pre-defined image processing recipes.

 The LST is an excellent tool to identify crystal-growth defects like voids, interstitial silicon and oxygen precipitates.
 Voids or vacancies are created when v/G is large.
 As they agglomerate, they change the optical properties of the material, and they can be detected by light scattering.
 Oxygen precipitates are formed due to heat treatment.
 They also change optical properties of the material.